sunitakawane/RobotController/Readme.txt

 ﻿
 Instructions to Run the application:
 - Clone this git repo and open it using visual studio.
-- Build and Run 'RobotControllerApp_V1' Project.
+- Build and Run 'RobotController' Project.
 - There are two projects:
-1. RobotControllerApp_V1:
+1. RobotController:
    In main program(Program.cs), Grid of 10 rows and 10 columns is created and polpulated with list of obstructions to create the topography.
    Robot is created with id, starting coordinates and facing directions.